VivianBrandenburg/termNN/results/terminators/genomescan/encoded_genome/readme.md

-# where is the encoded genome?
+# where are the data?

-Due to its large size, the encoded genome has not been uploaded.
-You can create the files running genome_scan.py.
+Due to their large size, the files with encoded genome (encoded_genome) have not been uploaded.
+You can create the files running **genome_scan.py. encode_genome**